About Nicholas

 From 2012 to 2017, Nicholas provided the voice and puppetry for Hoot the Owl on the ABCKids wrapper program Giggle and Hoot (Dir: Karin Fitzhardinge, Ian Munro & Bryson Hall).
 Funnily enough, during this period of time Nicholas also provided the voice and puppetry for Hoot the Owl in Giggle and Hoot‘s live shows – Giggle and Hoot and Friends (AKA Productions, 2013); Giggle and Hoot and Friends (Live Nation, 2014-2016); Jimmy Giggle’s Christmas Party (Live Nation, 2015); and Giggle and Hoot’s Magical Christmas (Live Nation, 2016).
 Due to a scheduling conflict with the new cast, Nicholas was delighted to return to the role one last time for the most recent version of Giggle and Hoot‘s live show: Giggle and Hoot’s Hootastic Concert (Live Nation, 2018).
 All of which were directed by the extraordinary Luke Joslin.

-More recently, Nicholas has been taking his skills and years of experience in live performance and transferring these to performing on-screen by taking part as a student in the Actor’s Workout, under the guidance and mentorship of Matt Levett (The Devil’s Playground, A Place To Call Home, Wolf Creek).
+Taking his skills and years of experience in live performance, Nicholas has been transferring these skills to performing on-screen by taking part as a student in the Actor’s Workout since mid-2022, under the guidance and mentorship of Matt Levett (The Devil’s Playground, A Place To Call Home, Wolf Creek).
 Matt has also taught at NIDA, The Hub Studio, The Actors Centre, ATYP, and Screenwise.
-During this time, Nicholas landed a supporting role in an independent film, Other You (Boiling Point Pictures, 2023), which is currently in production.
-Also, due to some specific coin-handling skills, he also was cast as a hand-double in the TV Series The Artful Dodger (Disney, 2023) which is currently in post-production.
+During this time, Nicholas landed supporting roles in independent feature films, and due to some specific coin-handling skills, he was also cast as a hand-double in the TV Series The Artful Dodger (Disney, 2023).

 When not hiding behind or portraying puppets, Nicholas has been involved in many productions, some of which involved singing and dancing – often at the same time.
 In 2016, Nicholas portrayed Boq in Sydney’s first pro-am production of Wicked (Packemin Productions, Dir: Neil Gooding), and in 2014 he portrayed the beautifully neurotic and neurotically beautiful Leo Bloom in The Producers (Regals Musical Society, Dir: Meg Day).
 In 2013, Nicholas joined Abbie Hartman and Emu Productions to portray Lt.
 Thomas Parsons in the remarkable and thought-provoking play Narrow as the Line (Dir: Nathan Finger) as part of Sydney Fringe Festival.